zouppen/valo/README-udp.txt

 nc -w 0 -u server_address 9909 <udp-example/0-orchid.dat
 nc -w 0 -u server_address 9909 <udp-example/1-yellow.dat

+Or, if you want to splash both in a single packet:

+nc -w 0 -u server_address 9909 <udp-example/0-1-combo.dat

 Now your house is filled with funky colors. \o/